 The aim of the Water Quality Improvement Strand of the Environment Fund is to help communities deliver projects focused on improving water quality and work towards achieving good status.
 This fund is delivered through the Strategic Environment Programme (SEP).
-NIEA are using the Environment Fund as a mechanism for delivery of this programme.
-The funding is aimed towards resource funding and not capital funding, although small items of capital spend may be delivered as part of a wider resource project.
+Northern Ireland Environment Agency (NIEA) are using the Environment Fund as a mechanism for delivery of this programme.